ipfs-shipyard/ipfs-pubsub-room/README.md

 ## room.on('subscribed',() => {})

-Once your program has subscribe the topic on ipfs pubsub.
+Once your program has subscribed the topic and announced through IPFS pubsub.

 ## License